-Students on this course would typically be looking to progress to a range of undergraduate degrees within the Arts and Humanities such as History, Philosophy, Liberal Arts, and Film Studies.
+Students on this course would typically be looking to progress to a range of undergraduate degrees within the Arts and Humanities such as History, Philosophy, Liberal Arts, Global Sustainable Development and Film Studies.
 Students can also progress to many courses in the Social Science faculty, including Education Studies, Philosophy, Politics and Sociology.

 Please note that students enrolled on this programme will not be guaranteed an offer for the BA in Media and Creative Industries as this programme requires submission of a portfolio of work following initial consideration and the intake is very small.